Carr Fire updated: Here’s what we know

 The latest on the Carr Fire burning in Redding:

-Fatalities: Two, one a private bulldozer operator, the other a Redding firefighter.
+Fatalities: Two, one a private bulldozer operator, the other Redding firefighter Jeremy Stoke.

-Injuries: Exact number unknown, but Cal Fire says firefighters and residents have been injured since the blaze jumped the Sacramento River and forced evacuations in Redding and other communities.
+Injuries: Three Marin County firefighters suffered burns and were treated.
 Mercy Medical Center in Redding reported treating eight people for burn-related injuries, none serious.
+At least two children and their great grandmother remain missing.

 Containment: 5 percent.
 No estimate of when Cal Fire will reach full containment.